General Tips for Building a Generator Soundproof Box

 You have just bought a generator for electrical emergency purposes or for camping.
-The problem is that this machine produces so much noise that could disturb your neighbor or even your sleep.
+The problem is that this machine produces so much noise that it could easily disturb your neighbors or even your own sleep.

 This is a reason why most people who own generators wonder if they could soundproof their generators.

 But before embarking in the process, you need to understand that you cannot completely soundproof a generator.
 This is because the generator needs intake air in order to run, and it needs to release exhaust.
 Generators also produce a lot of heat, so it’s very important to provide for a way for the heat to escape the generator soundproofing box.

 Closing all the holes can ruin the generator, by causing it to overheat.
 (Newer generators actually have a built-in carbon monoxide detector, so will shut down if not properly ventilated.)
 Of course, overheating can significantly reduce the life of the generator as well.
 Therefore, you cannot totally block all the vents where air passes.

 So, the best you can hope for is to significantly reduce the noise the generator makes.